 Polarized parenting puts your children in a position of choosing one over the other, which is likely what you’re trying to avoid, and even your worst nightmare if they don’t choose you.

 Be the parent you want to be, not someone making up for something.
 Parent from what feels right for you knowing your teens have a different experience at the other house and that’s not your fault or in your control.
 Have compassion for how hard that level of polarization is on them and be flexible without giving up your values.

 The differences in parenting styles might be giving your teen whip lash.

 Can you imagine travelling from Jamaica to Russia each week, and being expected to acclimatize to the culture and temperature changes in a few hours?
 Then doing the opposite route the next week?
 It’s enough to make your head spin!

 You’re either too hot, too cold, up all night or sleeping all day, and you keep forgetting something in the other country and need to adapt without it, while getting in trouble for not packing with enough thought.
 It’s like you can’t win and no one seems to understand how exhausting the back and forth is for you.

 Allow a day for jet lag.

-Although I recorded this video months earlier, as I was writing this I saw a TikTok from Kristina Kuzmic (@IamKristinaKuzmic) about this difficult weekly transition.
-She and her ex we very polarized and she noticed the day they came back to her place was always high conflict, exhausting and not fun for any of them.
+As I was writing this I saw a TikTok from Kristina Kuzmic (@IamKristinaKuzmic) about this difficult weekly transition.
+She and her ex were very polarized and she noticed the day they came back to her place was always high conflict, exhausting and not fun for any of them.